 - As many people know, nonrenewable energy's main disadvantage lies in its harmful effects on the environment.
 Nonrenewable alternatives such as coal, oil, and natural gas must be burned to use their energy.
 This releases dangerous amounts of carbon dioxide into the atmosphere, which causes global warming.

-- They’re costly to extract and we must constantly search for new supplies of them.
+- They're costly to extract, and we must constantly search for new supplies for them.

 - Nonrenewable energy sources are cheap and relatively accessible.